nekernel-org/nekernel/ReadMe.md

 - [GIT](https://git-scm.com/)
 - [BTB](https://github.com/ne-gh/btb)

-## Builders's Notice:
+## Notice for Contributors:

-You must mount the contents to the fat32.img prior running!
+- You must mount the contents to the neos.img prior running!
 Otherwise the emulator won't find a valid ESP.

-## Contributors's Notice:

-Always use `run_format.sh` before commiting and pushing your code!
+- Always use `run_format.sh` before commiting and pushing your code!

 ## Quick Install: